JOURNAL RUNOUT MEASURING SYSTEM

 Thank you for your interest in our Journal Runout Measurment System.
 API610 has new requirements for the electrical runout measurement of a bearing journal or electrical probe area.
 Our runout instrument complies with these new API specifications.
 The complete system is described below in detail.
 All prices are FOB Arlington TX.
 Standard delivery time is 30 days.
 Please feel free to call any time if you have any questions.

-Complete System as described below for measuring both the Electrical Runout and Mechanical Runout of a bearing journal.
+This system measures both the Electrical Runout and Mechanical Runout.
 Electrical Runout is measured with an Eddy Current Sensor similar to that made by Bently Nevada.
+As an option, you can choose a Bently probe, or a B&K Vibro IN-085.
 The Mechanical Runout is measured with an LVDT probe.
 Tracking of the angle is managed by an incremental encoder running tangentially on the shaft.
 You can measure one or both types of runouts.
 Your shaft can be turned by hand without requiring constant speed.

 EXTENT OF DELIVERY:

-Eddy Current Probe and cable (Electrical Runout - Schenck Vibronecs IN-085) LVDT Mechanical Probe and cable (Mechanical Runout resolution: 0.00002") Proximity switch and cable (key phasor) Quadrature encoder with index and cable Four (4) Magnetic base assemblies to mount the probes and encoder Signal Conditioner/interface box Computer Interface Cable (USB) Rugged, water proof carrying case.
-By Stormcase Software and license 3 year warranty and life time free software updates Setup, installing the software on your computer, and training.
+Eddy Current Probe and cable (Electrical Runout) LVDT Mechanical Probe with nylon tip and cable (Mechanical Runout) Calibrator for Electrical and Mechanical LVDT probes Proximity switch and cable (key phasor to trigger start and end of revolution) Quadrature encoder with index and cable (for providing live graphs) Four (4) Magnetic base assemblies to mount the probes and encoder Signal Conditioner/interface box Windows 10 Portable Laptop Computer Computer Interface Cable (USB) Rugged, water proof carrying case.
+By Stormcase Software and license 3 year warranty and life time free software updates One day of on-site training.
 Hotel and airfare not included.

-Pentium 4 at 600 MHz or higher 256k RAM or more One (1) Gigabyte available space on the Hard Drive or more Screen adjustable to a 1024x768 resolution Ethernet interface CD ROM Internet capability to receive updates USB port
+Pentium 4 at 600 MHz or higher 2 Gig RAM or more Five (5) Gigabyte available space on the Hard Drive or more Screen adjustable to a 1024x768 resolution Ethernet interface CD ROM Internet capability to receive updates USB 2.0 or higher

 All telephone support is free.
-A Three (3) year warranty is included on all parts except the computer.
-The computer warranty would be provided by the computer manufacturer or distributor.
-All hardware is off the shelf with minor modifications to connections.
+A Three (3) year warranty is included on all parts as well as the computer.
+Most parts are off the shelf with minor modifications to connections.
 Warranty is handled on a replacement basis.
 Just call for over the phone troubleshooting and get an RMA to return the part for replacement.
 When we receive the bad part, a replacement will be returned the next day.
 If you are in the continental US, shipping of the new replacement part is covered by us for standard ground delivery.
 If you require overnight replacement, you will be responsible for the shipping cost.
 No purchase order is required unless you require a new part in advance of us receiving the damaged part.
 After we receive the part, it will be evaluated.
 If the problem is a result of misuse, this warranty will not apply and an invoice will issue which would include the details of our findings on the cause of failure.

 SETUP and TRAINING: